bustamante-lab/patientJourney/README.md

 # PatientJourney
-An R package to analyze patient's trajectories in the Electronic Health Record
+An R package to analyze patient's journeys in the Electronic Health Record

 ![GitHub Logo](/patient-monitor.png)